Cape Cod's wheelchair accessible beaches give everyone a chance to enjoy the sun, sand and surf!

 Now, nearly 300 years later, visitors and locals still meet on this scenic beach!

-Although First Encounter isn't lifeguarded and no food service available, there's a seasonal porty-potty, and a beach wheelchair is available.
+Although First Encounter isn't lifeguarded and no food service is available, there's a seasonal porty-potty, and a beach wheelchair is available.

 Note: For anyone who's wondering why I didn't choose Coast Guard Beach as Eastham's best accessible beach, it's pretty simple ...